k2-fsa/icefall/egs/librispeech/ASR/RESULTS.md

 done
 ```
 Note that you can also set `--lm-type transformer` to use transformer LM during LODR.
 But it will be slower
 because it has not been optimized.
+The pre-trained transformer LM is available at <https://huggingface.co/marcoyang/icefall-librispeech-transformer-lm/tree/main>

 Pretrained models, training logs, decoding logs, and decoding results
 are available at